-However, when relationships could be identified (using the MPC start and end date of the events as well as other information from the provider), where the facility expenditures associated with the preceding emergency room visit were included in the hospital facility expenditures, the corresponding emergency room record on the MEPS 2017 Emergency Room Visits File will have its facility expenditure information zeroed out to avoid double-counting.
+For events where the provider-reported data are available, the provider-reported information is used.
+That is, such a relationship could be identified (using the MPC start and end dates of the events as well as other information from the provider) where the facility expenditures associated with the preceding emergency room visit were included in the hospital facility expenditures.

+The record of a linked preceding emergency visit on the MEPS 2019 Emergency Room Visits File will have its facility expenditure information zeroed out to avoid double-counting.
 The variable ERHEVIDX identifies these hospital stays whose expenditures include the facility expenditures for the preceding emergency room visit (see ERHEVIDX in Section 2.5.1.2).
 It should also be noted that for these cases, there is only one hospital stay associated with the emergency room stay.

-2.5.5.9 Sources of Payment
+2.5.6.9 Sources of Payment